Skip to content

 }

-Visibility of SourceMap in Production Environment
+Whether SourceMap is Visible in Production Environment

-Additionally, by setting Webpack’s devtool to "hidden-source-map", you can generate SourceMaps without including any references to them in the JavaScript files.
+Additionally, by setting Webpack's devtool to "hidden-source-map", you can generate SourceMaps without including any references to them in JavaScript files.
 This prevents browsers from attempting to download and view the source code.

 const { GuanceSourceMapUploadWebpackPlugin } = require('@cloudcare/webpack-plugin')